Why do I need permalinks?

 Scholar OneSearch

-Note: Scholar OneSearch also provides stable links, although these may change infrequently as records are sometimes reloaded in our database.
+Note: Scholar OneSearch also provides stable links (which change infrequently).
 When viewing a record, click the Link button to view and copy the link to that record:

 Since these links may eventually change, we recommend checking them every semester, or if you are developing a list of course readings, use Leganto, our software that creates course reading lists and makes it easy to bring them into Canvas.